uga-libraries/born-digital-processing/README.md

 The initial version of this workflow was completed in August 2023 by Emmeline Kaser (Digital Archivist, Digital Stewardship) and represents the processes in place starting in August 2022.
 This workflow draws conceptually from older documentation but supersedes those processes due to changes in technological capabilities.

-Documentation last reviewed: March 2024
+Documentation last reviewed: September 2024